collorg/halfORM/README.md

-**THIS PROJECT IS IN ALPHA STAGE.
-I'm looking for testers/contributors.**

 # A simple PostgreSQL-Python relation-object mapper.

 ```half_orm``` maps an existing PostgreSQL database to Python objects with [inheritance as defined in PostgreSQL](https://www.postgresql.org/docs/current/static/tutorial-inheritance.html).